dustinpfister/blog_posts/_posts/vuejs-directive.md

 layout: post
 categories: vuejs
 id: 445
-updated: 2019-05-14 12:32:18
+updated: 2020-10-30 13:10:06
-version: 1.11
+version: 1.12
 ---

-If you start getting into vuejs the concept of a [vue directive](https://012.vuejs.org/guide/directives.html) is something that will come up, and it is important to understand what they are, how to use them, and also how to [make them as well](https://vuejs.org/v2/guide/custom-directive.html).
+If you start getting into vuejs the concept of a [vue directive](https://012.vuejs.org/guide/directives.html) is something that will come up, and it is important to understand what they are.
+There are many built in directives and an important part of vuejs development involves knowing how to use them.
+In addition it also goes without saying that it is a good idea to also know how to [make them as well](https://vuejs.org/v2/guide/custom-directive.html) as a way to add features that are needed for a project, but are not built into vuejs itself.

 If you have some background with angular chances are you will be able to get up and running with vue directives fairly fast.
 However in any case in this post I will be showing off some simple, and maybe not so simple vue directive examples.

 <!-- more -->